You want smart political talk without the meltdowns?

 And I'm so happy to be back on your show again and speak to the public.

-And it says hope deferred makes the heart sick.
+And it says, hope deferred makes the heart sick.

 I'm sick of broken promises.

-How much hope there is with veterans who are homeless, how much hope there is from this message of hope.
+I wonder how much hope there is on the streets of Chicago, how much hope there is with veterans who are homeless, how much hope there is from this message of hope.

 But if I want to hear a song, I can buy a ticket to a concert.

-I'm ready for a strong leader to be placed back, who has really and truly done so much for the black community, a leader that will turn our nation in the right direction, who cares about justice, impacted people.
+I'm ready for a strong leader to be placed back who has really and truly done so much for the black community, a leader that will turn our nation in the right direction, who cares about justice, impacted people.

-And I think that people sometimes forget that we as black people, we can think you can't just feed us a f and a dance and think that's going to that's going to get my vote.
+You can't just feed us a fucking a dance and think that's going to get my vote.

-I'm voting because President Trump promises made, promises kept.
+I'm voting because President Trump, promises made, promises kept.

 That's hope to me.